Philippe Pétain: Fall of France

 Churchill returned to France on 13 June for another conference at Tours.
 Baudouin met his plane and immediately spoke to him of the hopelessness of further French resistance.
 Reynaud then put the cabinet's armistice proposals to Churchill, who replied that "whatever happened, we would level no reproaches against France."
 At that day's cabinet meeting, Pétain strongly supported Weygand's demand for an armistice and read out a draft proposal to the cabinet where he spoke of the need to stay in France, to prepare a national revival, and to share the sufferings of our people.
 It is impossible for the government to abandon French soil without emigrating, without deserting.
 The duty of the government is, come what may, to remain in the country, or it could not longer be regarded as the government.
 Several ministers were still opposed to an armistice, and Weygand immediately lashed out at them for even leaving Paris.
 Like Pétain, he said he would never leave France.

-The government moved to Bordeaux on 14 June, where French governments had fled German invasions in 1870 and 1914.
-By coincidence, that evening in Bordeaux, de Gaulle dined in the same restaurant as Pétain; he came over to shake his hand in silence and they never met again.
+The government moved to Bordeaux on 14 June, where French governments had fled German invasions in 1870 due to the Franco-Prussian War and in 1914 due to World War I. By coincidence, that evening in Bordeaux, de Gaulle dined in the same restaurant as Pétain; he came over to shake his hand in silence and they never met again.

 The Assembly, both Senate and Chamber, were also at Bordeaux and immersed themselves in the armistice debate.
 At cabinet on 15 June, Reynaud urged that France follow the Dutch example, that the Army should lay down its arms so that the fight could be continued from abroad.
 Pétain was sympathetic.
 Pétain was sent to speak to Weygand (who was waiting outside, as he was not a member of the cabinet) for around fifteen minutes.
 Weygand persuaded him that Reynaud's suggestion would be a shameful surrender.
 Chautemps then put forward a 'fudge' proposal, an enquiry about terms.
 The Cabinet voted 13–6 for the Chautemps proposal.
 Admiral Darlan, who had been opposed to an armistice until 15 June, now became a key player, agreeing provided the French fleet was kept out of German hands.